kyverno/KDP/proposals/cli_schema.md

 ## Drawbacks

 There are no drawbacks to this proposal.
-It is a tablestakes feature and should have been implemented from day one.
+It is a table stakes feature and should have been implemented from day one.

 Risks are that it fails to be implemented at all or with sufficient quality that it cannot be used.
 A mitigation for this risk is to simply rely on the current capabilities and delay the release of this functionality.